newprice247/Code-Quiz-Mod-4/README.md

 ## Description

 The goal of this project was to build a web app that functions as a timed coding quiz.
 It features dynamically updated HTML and CSS powered by JavaScript.
+The quiz tests the user's knowledge of basic Javascript trivia, gives them a score based on the number of correct answers they choose, and allows the user to save those scores to a leaderboard.

 ## Finished Project